By Mark Zuckerman on Wednesday, September 25 2024

 It made little difference when the Royals went to their bullpen.
 The Nationals did nothing against left-hander Daniel Lynch IV, nor did they get to fellow lefty Angel Zerpa.
 By the time they completed the fifth tonight, they had seen their streak of consecutive scoreless innings rise to 27.

-That fact may never have been more evident than it was in the bottom of the seventh tonight.
-With a chance to finally get something going – two on, two out – Dylan Crews got himself into a 2-0 count and then got a fastball over the plate from right-hander John Schreiber.
+The low point may have come tonight in the bottom of the seventh.
+With a chance to finally get something going – two on, nobody out – Jacob Young struck out looking and Nasim Nuñez struck out swinging.
+Dylan Crews then got himself into a 2-0 count and then got a fastball over the plate from right-hander John Schreiber.
 He made good contact (exit velocity: 102.2 mph) and hit the ball far (345 feet), but he hit it to the warning track in right field, where it was caught by Tommy Pham to end the inning and lower Crews’ batting average to .190, his OPS to .566.

 The Nats needed something there, because the deficit grew to 3-0 when reliever Eduardo Salazar gave up three straight hits to open the sixth, the first two runners coming around to score and increase the Royals’ lead.
 The way the home team has been swinging the bat, that felt insurmountable.